-PART VII-OFFENCES AND PENALTIES
+PART VII- OFFENCES AND PENALTIES

-64. Offences committed at airports.
+66. Offences committed at airports

-- (1) A person who, at an airport or its related facilities- - (a) assaults, harasses, intimidates or threatens an aviation security officer or authorised person, whether physically or verbally, if the act interferes with the performance of or lessens the ability of the aviation security officer or authorised person to perform his or her duties; - (b) refuses to comply with a lawful instruction given by the airport operator or on behalf of the authority by an aviation security officer or authorised person for the purpose of ensuring the safety at the airport or of any person or property at the airport or for the purpose of maintaining good order and discipline at the airport;
+- (1) A person who, at an airport or its related facilities- - (a) assaults, harasses, intimidates or threatens an aviation security officer or authorised person, whether physically or verbally, if the act interferes with the performance of or lessens the ability of the aviation security officer or authorised person to perform his or her duties; - (b) refuses to comply with a lawful instruction given by the airport operator or on behalf of the authority by an aviation security officer or authorised person for the purpose of ensuring the safety and security at the airport or of any person or property at the airport or for the purpose of maintaining good order and discipline at the airport; - (c) engages in an act of physical violence against an aviation security officer or authorised person on duty;

-- (c) engages in an act of physical violence against an aviation security officer or authorised person on duty; - (d) intentionally causes damage to or destroys property; - (e) destroys and aircraft in service or causes damage to an aircraft which renders it incapable of flight or which is likely to endanger its safety in-flight; - (f) takes hostages on board an aircraft on ground or at an airport; - (g) forcefully enters an aircraft at an airport or on the premises of an aeronautical facility; - (h) possesses or introduces on board an aircraft or at an airport a weapon or hazardous device or material intended for criminal purposes; - (i) destroys or damages air navigation facilities or interferes with their operation, where any such act is likely to endanger the safety of aircraft in-flight; - (j) communicates information which is known to be false, thereby endangering the safety of an aircraft in flight or on the ground, of passengers, crew, ground personnel or the general public at an airport or on the premises of a civil aviation facility; or - (k) unlawfully and intentionally uses any device, substance or weapon- - to perform an act of violence against a person at an airport serving civil aviation which causes or is likely to cause serious injury or death; - (ii) to destroy or seriously damage the facilities of an airport serving civil aviation or an aircraft not in service located at the airport or disrupting the services of the airport, if that act endangers or is likely to endanger safety at that airport, commits an offence and is liable, on conviction, to a fine not exceeding forty eight currency points or to imprisonment for a term not exceeding two years, or both.
+- (d) tampers or intentionally causes damage to or destroys property at an airport; - (e) destroys an aircraft in service or causes damage to an aircraft which renders it incapable of flight or which is likely to endanger its safety in-flight; - (f) takes hostages on board an aircraft on ground or at an airport; - (g) forcefully enters an aircraft at an airport or on the premises of an aeronautical facility; - (h) possesses or introduces on board an aircraft or at an airport a weapon or hazardous device or material intended for criminal purposes; - (i) destroys or damages air navigation facilities or interferes with their operation, where any such act is likely to endanger the safety of the aircraft in-flight; - (j) communicates information which is known to be false, thereby endangering the safety of an aircraft in flight or on the ground, of passengers, crew, ground personnel or the general public at an airport or on the premises of a civil aviation facility; - (k) unlawfully and intentionally uses any device, substance or weapon- - to commit an act of violence using any device, substance or weapon against a person at an airport serving international civil aviation, which causes or is likely to cause serious injury or death, if such an act endangers or is likely to endanger safety at that airport; - (ii) to tamper or destroy or causes serious damage to the facilities of an airport serving international and domestic civil aviation or aircraft not in service located thereon, or disruption of the services of the airport, if such an act endangers or is likely to endanger safety at that airport; or commits an offence and is liable, on conviction, to a fine not exceeding forty eight currency points or to imprisonment for a term not exceeding seven years, or both.